CyberSys/CrabNet/Samples/Dropped Connection Test/readme.txt

 Project: Dropped connection test

-Description: Tests silently dropping multiple instances of RakNet.
+Description: Tests silently dropping multiple instances of CrabNet.
 This is used to test that lost connections are detected properly.

 Dependencies: None